MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 ### Step 4: Create the Cluster

-The following will create a cluster out of the machines and configuration you have.
+The following creates a cluster out of the machines and configuration you have.

 #### Using Failover Cluster Manager